Who is driving the bus?

 Do plans—be they mine or some Divine Other’s—eat into our freedom?
 Is a plan a plan only when its full design is realized?
 Can we still be free to choose if those choices are supervised?
 Are prerecorded choices impostures masquerading as the real thing?

-All of this questions are but sparks floating out of an ancient metaphysical fire.
+All of these questions are but sparks floating out of an ancient metaphysical fire.
 The quandary of freewill verses determinism has always been incendiary with each side attempting to consume the other.
 Hoping to exploit some weakness in the argument for peaceful coexistence, a winner must emerge.
 Like matter and anti-mater, they must repel each other.
 Most framing of these questions uses the logic of exclusion: either/or: take it or leave it: all or nothing.
 So much for the spirit of compromise.

 Tracing the Jewish intellectual heritage of these questions transports us back into the opening drama of Genesis.
 Our chief protagonists are Adam or Adom, who in Hebrew refers to the universal human condition in Jewish mystical readings, while Eve or Chava relates to chavayah or experience.
 Thus our edenic marriage of Adam and Eve is figuratively the coupling of ‘human experience’.
 They in turn produce Cain and Abel and a bit later on Seth, thereby completing this ‘first family’.